 Select the composite lumber decking based on your budget, color, and style preferences.
 Do also select based on your fastener choice, and site and code requirements.
 Quality composite decking is two to three times costlier than pressure-treated wood but lasts two to three times longer.
 You have to be aware just because your local home center has a product doesn’t mean it is approved for use where you stay or for every application.
 Check with local building officials before you purchase.
 Each system has different installation and fastening requirements.
 At this site you can see more.
 You will void the warranty if you ignore the manufacturer’s installation instructions.

 Factor 1: Are You On A Tight Budget?

 Installing a wood rather than a composite railing reduces deck costs.
-Wood requires more maintenance, while composite decking costs $3- $7 per square feet.
+Wood requires more maintenance, while composite decking costs $3- $7 per square foot.
 Most home centers and lumberyards stock one or two brands and can special order others.

 Most brands are similar and perform just fine.
 The differences come down to colors, designs, the mix of plastic and wood, texture, and installation systems.
-If you are ok with a limited palette of colors, repetitive grain patterns, and smooth or combed finish, you will find a lot of low maintenance, low-cost products that meet your requirements.
+If you are ok with a limited palette of colors, repetitive grain patterns, and smooth or combed finish, you will find a lot of low-maintenance, low-cost products that meet your requirements.
 Composite lumber decking comes in 12, 16, and 20 feet planks and railing components in 12 and 16 feet increments.
 Planning your deck design around these measurements saves you money and cuts waste.
 You can keep costs down by using a system that installs with face screws and building rails from wood.